Notarized Translation, Legalized Translation, & More

 A Notary Public’s duty of care is to the document they are notarizing in terms of its authenticity and validity, not to the individual or organization presenting the document for validation and seal.

-How to Find a Notary?
+How to find a notary?

-In the UK, most Notaries are either Solicitors or Barristers but don’t assume every Solicitor is also a Notary Public.
-Usually, the nameplate outside a Solicitor’s office or their official letterhead or website will indicate whether they are also a Notary Public and offer notarization services.
-In addition to this, some organizations specialize purely in notarization services.
+In addition to this, some organizations specialize purely in Notarisation services.
 Many of them are located in London to make access to the FCO for legalization a quick procedure if required and offer a fast turnaround time on documents with an express service.
 The main FCO centre where legalization takes place is actually in Milton Keynes.

-If your Solicitor is not a Notary, we offer notarization services along with certified translation services, just select 'Notarization' or 'Apostille' before completing your order on our order page.
+If your Solicitor is not a Notary, we offer Notarization services along with certified translation services, just select 'Notarization' or 'Apostille' before completing your order on our order page.

-Notary public in the UK
+Notary Public in the UK

 The document will bear the Notary’s signature and the official seal of office.
 The seal is an inked and embossed stamp, most commonly in red or blue.

-Notarized Translation & Legalized Translation
+Notarized translation & Legalized translation

 Most countries will require an official translation when you present a document issued in a foreign language.
 For instance, that application for a job in Spain with your supporting academic certificates will require a certified translation attached to the application form which will need to be notarized so the documents which are written in English, are also translated into Spanish.
 It may also need to be legalized.